 by Neil Thurman

-Edited volume on 'Algorithms, Automation, and News' available for pre-order
+Edited volume on 'Algorithms, Automation, and News' now published

-Our new edited volume is now available for pre-ordering on the Routledge website.
+Our new edited volume is now available to buy on the Routledge website.

 It examines the growing importance of algorithms and automation—including emerging forms of artificial intelligence—in the gathering, composition, and distribution of news.